 Approximately \$11.6 billion has been appropriated from the ESF and for a variety of reasons.
 As shown in Figure 2 below, the biggest recipient of funds has been public education, at \$3.5 billion total, for items such as funding the Foundation School Program or the Teacher Retirement System.
 The smallest was for \$44,000 to the Commission of Judicial Conduct.
-On the Commission of Judicial Conduct.

-Figure 2

-ESF Appropriations by Purpose

-APPROPRIATIONS where does it go?
+Figure 2 ESF Appropriations by Purpose APPROPRIATIONS where does it go?